Grading and Grade Reports

 Grade reports are mailed or given to the student within ten days after the completion of each course to each student who has fulfilled all financial obligations.
 This report shows the grade received in each course, the total credits attempted, the total credits earned, and the quality point computations.
 If a student repeats a course, the grade from the repeated course is recorded and computed in the quality-point average.
 However, the fact that the course was repeated is noted on the transcript.

-Call to see if the Hubbard College is right for you
+Call to see if the Hubbard College of Administration International is right for you

 320 North Vermont Avenue